 Master of Gastronomy student

-Lavanya’s research was supervised by Dr Lindsay Neil AUT’s School of Hospitality and Tourism.
+Max’s master’s degree research is being supervised by Dr Lindsay Neill from AUT’s School of Hospitality and Tourism.

 The right university environment

 For Max, his AUT journey actually started in a very different field – he completed a Bachelor of Business in Accounting and Management.
 Because he thoroughly enjoyed his undergraduate degree, he didn’t hesitate to return to AUT for his postgraduate study.

 “I was very impressed with the standard of education offered by AUT during my business degree.
 The facilities and services offered to AUT students are also fantastic.
 When I discovered that AUT offered a Master of Gastronomy programme, it was an easy decision to continue my education at AUT.”

 Food and gastronomy are topics that have long fascinated him, says Max who is planning to combine his love of food and sport in a business context.

 “The gastronomy degree appealed to me as I’ve always enjoyed food and being in and around the kitchen at home.
 I feel very fortunate to be able to gain a master’s degree while simultaneously exploring a field of interest.
 I’m continually becoming more aware of the symbolic role of food and drink, and have come to realise how gastronomy is a part of our daily lives, whether we realise it or not.”

 The academic staff have been one of the highlights of Max’s time at AUT.